 This also means that this lower productivity phase will last longer.
 Consequently, even when we decide to give change a try, it’s more likely that we’ll become impatient and abandon the new way.

 Interestingly enough, most changes that are introduced into companies are big.
-We tend to roll out new methods, processes, organizational structures, etc. Of course there’s some appeal in the approach of taking the whole, well-described package and implementing it across an organization.
+We tend to roll out new methods, processes, organizational structures, etc. Of course, there’s some appeal in the approach of taking the whole, well-described package and implementing it across an organization.
 However, organizations don’t take into consideration—or prepare them teams for—the impact of the transition.

 Each time we experience a failed attempt to introduce a change—it could be new project management software, a reorg, feature changes—we add it to a track record of all the changes that didn’t work.
 It might make us slightly less likely to try or accept something new the next time.

 When we’re talking about organizational changes, it’s fair to expect that a lot of employees are risk averse and are also sources of resistance.
-If you’ve ever worked with people who are immediately dismissive of any new idea or change because it “didn’t work,” it’s probably because they’re risk adverse and have seen some big change initiatives go south.
+If you’ve ever worked with people who are immediately dismissive of any new idea or change because it “didn’t work,” it’s probably because they’re risk-averse and have seen some big change initiatives go south.

 - Being right